 Coronavirus (COVID-19) Update: We are fully operational and remote, we are available over the phone 8am-5pm Monday-Friday, available over email and able to provide services to our existing and future clients.
 More FAQs »

 English or Spanish

-For example, malpractice exists if you have a growing lump near your spinal cord overlooked by the medical staff which results in paralysis or if your doctor touches a spinal nerve causing a lifelong disability.
+For example, malpractice exists if you have a lump near your spinal cord overlooked by the medical staff during surgery, which results in paralysis or if your doctor touches a spinal nerve causing lifelong disability.

-If you think you might have a malpractice case call our Miami based office, for a free case evaluation.
+If you think you might have a malpractice case, contact our Miami based office for a free case evaluation.